jz8us99/call-center-automation/mdfile/NAVIGATION_GUIDE.md

-# ReceptionPro - Complete Navigation Guide
+# JSX-ReceptionAI - Complete Navigation Guide

 ## 🏠 **Getting Started - How to Navigate Through Different Screens**

-This guide will help you navigate through all the different screens and features in ReceptionPro, your AI-powered call center automation system.
+This guide will help you navigate through all the different screens and features in JSX-ReceptionAI, your AI-powered call center automation system.

 ---